cavo789/blog/blog/2023/12/25/quarto-powerpoint/index.md

 tags: [markdown, powerpoint, quarto, revealjs, tips]
 enableComments: true
 ---
-# Use Quarto and create a PowerPoint slideshow

 ![Use Quarto and create a PowerPoint slideshow](/img/quarto_tips_banner.jpg)

 Quarto can convert a markdown file to a revealjs HTML slideshow but, too, can create a `pptx` file that you can open and play in Microsoft PowerPoint.